-A theatre has stood on this site for over 200 years.
-The Adelphi has an art deco interior, seats around 1,500 people, and is good for musicals and comedies.
+A theatre has stood here for over 200 years.
+The Adelphi has an art deco interior and seats around 1,500 people.

-The Aldwych Theatre seats around 1,200 people in a beautiful deep-red three-tier auditorium.
-It shows everything from serious plays to comedies and musicals.
+The Aldwych seats 1,200 people in a beautiful deep-red three-tier auditorium.
+It shows everything from serious plays, comedies and musicals.

 Ambassadors is one of the smallest theatres in the West End and only seats about 450 people.
 It shows serious plays and musicals.

-The Apollo is one of the big theatres in Shaftesbury Avenue, right in the heart of London’s West End, and seats about 650 people in three red and gold tiers.
+The Apollo Theatre is one of the biggest theatres down Shaftesbury Avenue and seats about 650 people in three red and gold tiers.

 The Apollo Victoria is across the road from Victoria Station and usually shows big blockbuster musicals.
 Its seating capacity is over 2,300 people.

-The Bloomsbury is linked to University College London who use it to put on their own productions.
+The Bloomsbury is linked to University College London who put on their own shows here.
 A lot of famous comedians do stand-up shows here as well.

 Cambridge Theatre can be found north of Covent Garden by Seven Dials.
-It seats about 1,200 people.
-For the last two decades they have been showing musicals.
+It seats about 1,200 people and puts on a lot of long-running musicals.

-The Criterion can be found ten seconds from Eros in Piccadilly Circus, over the road from the neon lights.
-It is quite small inside and only seats about 600 people.
+The Criterion can be found ten seconds from the Eros fountain in Piccadilly Circus.
+It is quite a small theatre and only seats about 600 people.

-Dominion Theatre is over the road from Centrepoint Tower in Tottenham Court Road.
+The Dominion is over the road from Centrepoint Tower in Tottenham Court Road.
 It is one of London’s bigger theatres, with a seating capacity of 2,200.

 Donmar Warehouse is a very small theatre that only seats about 250 people.
 It tends to show very serious plays.
 You can find it north of Covent Garden.